zgerem/Seminar/README.md

 </div>
 The whole training process of segmentation network consists of initial training of M models from scratch, and two more rounds of self-supervised training.

+### Main Contributions
+- Simplicity of domain alignment: Other state-of-the-art methods train a network for image translation.
+In the proposed method, it is enough to pick a proper beta value for domain alignment.
+- Training a single network: After domain alignment, proposed method only requires training a network, as in a simple semantic segmentation task.
+- Computationally less demanding: In FDA paper, there is no discriminators or adversarial training and this makes the method computationally less demanding.